 9. Delfino Cilantro

-Delfino Cilantro also has a much milder flavor than regular cilantro, which makes it more palatable to people who don’t like the strong flavor of cilantro.
+Delfino Cilantro also has a much milder flavor than regular cilantro, which makes it more palatable to people who don’t like cilantro’s strong flavor.

-Plus, it goes well with those menus that call for chopped cilantro.
-You can take your ideas for cooking soups, vegetables, sauces, and fish to the next level!
+It also goes well with menus that call for chopped cilantro.
+This recipe can enhance your ideas for cooking soups, vegetables, sauces, and fish!

 As with other types of cilantro, the leaves and seeds are edible.
 For Delfino, the seeds are also a little less strong.